GenesysCloudBlueprints/react-app-with-genesys-cloud-sdk/blueprint/index.md

 npx create-react-app name-of-your-app --template typescript
 ```

-If you're configuring an existing React app, it is suggested that you use a version greater than v16.0, since the sample app uses React hooks introduced in React v16.0.
+If you're configuring an existing React app, we recommend that you use version 16.0 or later, since the sample app uses React hooks, which were introduced in React version 16.0.
-See the tsconfig.json file in the root directory of this project for a typescript configuration example.
+See the tsconfig.json file in the root directory of this project for a TypeScript configuration example.

 ### Install NPM packages

-1. Install the Genesys Cloud Platform Client:
+1. Install the Genesys Cloud platform client:

     ```bash
     npm install purecloud-platform-client-v2
     ```

-### Import the platform-client-sdk to your project
+### Import the Genesys Cloud Platform API Client SDK - JavaScript to your project

-Use the following to import the platform-client-sdk:
+Use the following to import the Genesys Cloud Platform API Client SDK - JavaScript:

 ```javascript
 const platformClient = require('purecloud-platform-client-v2/dist/node/purecloud-platform-client-v2.js');
 ```
-You can now use the various API tools contained in the platformClient object.
+You can now use the various API tools that are contained in the platformClient object:

-Example:

 ```javascript
 const platformClient = require('purecloud-platform-client-v2/dist/node/purecloud-platform-client-v2.js');